Our Undergraduate Ultrasound Curriculum at a glance

 Clerkship Year 2

-After completion of the above scans (pre-requisite), students will be eligible to apply for the Clinical Ultrasound Elective in Clerkship (CUSEC) in 4th year (second year of clerkship).
+All students are eligible to apply for the Clinical Ultrasound Elective in Clerkship (CUSEC) in 4th year (second year of clerkship).
 This is a 2-week intensive rotation which includes a competency assessment.
+For 2020, the elective takes place Feb 3-14.
+The first week is non-clinical with lots of scanning and seminars.
+The second week is (in part) up to you – you choose your rotation/discipline and we help you develop an approach to integrating clinical ultrasonography into everyday care.

-Details can be found here: The-Clinical-Ultrasound-Elective Syllabus v.3
+Details (just ignore the dates) can be found here: The-Clinical-Ultrasound-Elective Syllabus v.3

 Application form can be found here: CUSEC Application Form